-Gerdi Breembroek Gerdi.breembroek@rvo.nl +31 6 5256 4480 Contact Point Jirka Berka Jirka.berka@rvo.nl 8 million euros total commitment, from Regeling nationale EZK- en LNV-subsidies (RNES) § 4.2.10 'Demonstratie energie en klimaatinnovatie' (DEI+) and/or § 4.2.3 'Hernieuwbare Funding commitment energietransitie' (HER+).
+Contact Point Gerdi Breembroek Gerdi.breembroek@rvo.nl +31 6 5256 4480 Jirka Berka Jirka.berka@rvo.nl Funding commitment 8 million euros total commitment, from Regeling nationale EZK- en LNV-subsidies (RNES) § 4.2.10 'Demonstratie energie en klimaatinnovatie' (DEI+) and/or § 4.2.3 'Hernieuwbare energietransitie' (HER+).
 Actual funding will be adapted to volume of eligible projects.
 To be confirmed: No specific budget from HEP 'Horizon Europe Partnerships' § 4.2.18.
-Anticipated number of 5-10 projects projects to be funded 3 to projects Maximum funding per For DEI+ and HER+: limitation as in funding instrument. awarded project/per partner For 'HEP': not applicable (to be confirmed) All instruments: at least one company should be collaborating in the consortium.
+Anticipated number of projects to be funded 5-10 projects Maximum funding per For DEI+ and HER+: limitation as in funding instrument. awarded project/per partner For 'HEP': not applicable (to be confirmed) Eligible types of organisations All instruments: at least one company should be collaborating in the consortium.
 Municipalities and provinces are not eligible.
-Eligible types of For DEI+, companies should realise the majority of the project organisations cost.
+For DEI+, companies should realise the majority of the project cost.
 For HER+, (any) involvement of research organisations should be balanced by involvement of companies.
 The consortium should be suitable to contribute to the aims of the instruments.
-Direct current (DC) technologies for power networks 2.
+1. Direct current (DC) technologies for power networks 2.
 Power production technologies, storage and system integration 3B.
 Advanced renewable energy technologies for power production 4.
 Carbon capture, utilisation, and storage (CCUS) Eligible topics 5.
 Hydrogen and renewable fuels 6.
 Heating and cooling technologies 7.
 Geothermal energy technologies 8.
 Integrated regional energy systems 9.
 Integrated industrial energy systems